What God Has Joined Together, Let Not Man Separate

 Back to Creation

 Jesus draws three conclusions in verse 8b and verse 9.
-He says (1) in verse 8b, “So they are no longer two but one flesh.”
+He first says in verse 8b, “So they are no longer two but one flesh.”
 In other words, since God said in Genesis 2:24, “The two shall become one flesh,” therefore Jesus concludes for his day and ours: “So they are no longer two but one flesh.”
-Marriage is that kind of union—very profound, just as Christ and the church are one body (Romans 12:5).
+Marriage is that kind of union — very profound, just as Christ and the church are one body (Romans 12:5).